pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"wrong-spelling-in-docstring"+OR+"C0402")

 ### [C0403](#C0403) (invalid-characters-in-docstring)<a name="C0403"></a>
-Invalid characters %r in a docstring
+Invalid characters %r in a docstring.

 Used when a word in docstring cannot be checked by enchant.

 **:x: Incorrect code**